 Aspirin sensitivity — A very small minority of people cannot take aspirin because of a hypersensitivity to the drug.
 This usually manifests as respiratory symptoms, such as nasal irritation or asthma, but can also manifest as hives or swelling.

 Experts believe that the protective benefits of aspirin for cardiovascular disease occur at doses of 75 to 100 milligrams a day.
 (For comparison, a standard bottle of aspirin that you might buy at a drug store to treat pain has pills that each contain 325 milligrams.)
 While 75 to 100 milligrams doses seem to offer all the benefit possible for cardiovascular disease, it’s not as clear which dose would be best for cancer prevention.
 For cancer prevention, the optimal dose is unclear but we know the risk of bleeding goes up as you increase the dose.
 Given the tradeoffs, we suggest that people using aspirin for primary prevention take 75 to 100 milligrams a day.

 WHO SHOULD TAKE ASPIRIN FOR PRIMARY PREVENTION?

-To summarize, a number of studies suggest that daily, low-dose aspirin reduces the risk of heart attack, cancer, and death in people who do not already have a history of cardiovascular disease or cancer.
+To summarize, a number of studies suggest that daily, low-dose aspirin reduces the risk of heart attack, cancer, and may slightly reduce the risk of death in people who do not already have a history of cardiovascular disease or cancer.
 However, daily aspirin also increases the risk of major bleeding.